Mazklaus/data_representation/README.md

 # survival_plot

-This is a work in progress file which have been realsed because it contain two very usefull function : \n nicePrint : a printing function for dataframes witch allow you to choose tabulation size \n dstat : a function witch gives you basic descriptive statistic for your dataframe
+This is a work in progress file which have been realsed because it contain two very usefull function : nicePrint : a printing function for dataframes witch allow you to choose tabulation size dstat : a function witch gives you basic descriptive statistic for your dataframe